Role of chlorine dioxide in combating the microbes

 Utilization of bactericidal properties of chlorine dioxide in surgeries:

-The antimicrobial properties of chlorine dioxide have already been utilized in dentistry and surgery for sterilization of equipment and surfaces that can not be cleaned by autoclave.
+Chlorine dioxide’s antimicrobial properties are already used in dentistry and surgery to sterilize equipment and surfaces that cannot be cleaned by autoclaving.
 The secret lies in its inability to react with water.
 It remains as an intact molecule in the water, all the while killing the microbes.

 The research in AKJournals states that pure CLO2 can be used in dental and surgical practice because of its biofilm dissolving effect.
 The High level of toxicity towards microbes is also one of the primary reasons we use it in surgeries.